facebookresearch/demucs/README.md

 - `light_extra`: Demucs trained with extra training data with `--channels=64`,
 - `tasnet`: Conv-Tasnet trained on MusDB,
 - `tasnet_extra`: Conv-Tasnet trained with extra training data.

-For the `demucs*` and `light*` models, 8 bit quantized version are now downloaded by default.
-The model is 4 times smaller.
-I have not observed any change in the separation quality and the validation loss was not impacted by the quantization.
-In case you want to use the unquantized version, just add the `--not_quantized` flag to the command line.

 The `--shifts=SHIFTS` performs multiple predictions with random shifts (a.k.a randomized